-2. Ordinary Resolutions 2 and 3 - Directors' Fees and Directors' Benefits for the financial year ended 30 April 2022
+2. Ordinary Resolutions 2 and 3 - Directors' Fees and Directors' Benefits

-Pursuant to Section 230(1) of the Companies Act 2016, the fees of the directors and any benefits payable to the directors shall be approved at a general meeting.
+Pursuant to Section 230(1) of the Companies Act 2016, the fees of the Directors and any benefits payable to the Directors shall be approved at a general meeting.